Next, our final news roundup and information overload hour.

 Thank you.

-That's very important, and thank you very much for stressing uh the point that I think is also incredibly correct is that the people who are fighting for the right thought, uh, when they're fighting for their own country, where they're fighting for freedom against oppression, uh, they should be helped.
+And thank you very much for stressing the point that I think is also incredibly correct, is that the people who are fighting for the right flood when they're fighting for their own country, when they're fighting for freedom against oppression, they should be helped.

-No young child should die in this war, if at all no more young children, enough have already died.
+No young child should die in this war, if at all.

 Absolutely.